EliThomp/EliThomp.github.io/projects/CampusCravings.md

   - Prisma ORM
   - Supabase
   - Issue-Driven Project Management
-summary: "Created a DNS server that communicated between IP Addresses using domain names which allows for downloading and uploading files from different servers."
+summary: "Created a full-stack food discovery web application that allows students to get hand-picked selections of food around the University of Hawaii at Manoa"
 ---
 # Campus Cravings